sohail24/OCR_TEXT_AND_SPEECH/README.md

 Android APP To Recognize Text And Display Text Along With The Speech Output

 ## Dependencies
-Add Google Services Vision
+Add Google Vision Services in the module gradle.
-Used In my Project - 'com.google.android.gms:play-services-vision:20.1.2'
+Google Serivices I Used In my Project - 'com.google.android.gms:play-services-vision:20.1.2'